 There are no hearings scheduled today.

-A further preliminary hearing in the Accountability and Reparations investigation will be held on 28 March 2017 at 10:30am at the International Dispute Resolution Centre (IDRC), in London.
+A further preliminary hearing in the Accountability and Reparations investigation took place on 28 March 2017.

 The Inquiry is encouraging all victims and survivors of child sexual abuse to share their experience.